kscrudders/IT_SCAP/README.md

 For step-by-step details, see the comments within the script.
 And/or walk through example on YouTube: [WIP]

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- ROADMAP -->
-Roadmap
+## Roadmap
- Automated background and shade corrections
+- [x] Automated background and shade corrections
- Automated ROI detection and manual refinement Additional integration with advanced tracking software Automated IRM-based deformation tracking enhancements Check the issues to see future feature requests and known issues.
+- [x] Automated ROI detection and manual refinement
+- [ ] Additional integration with alternative cell segmentation (Cellpose)
+- [ ] Automated IRM-based deformation segmentation
+- [ ] Add Changelog as updates roll in

+See the [open issues](https://github.com/kscrudders/IT_SCAP/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- CONTRIBUTING -->
 Contributing